 Potatoes are easy to love.
-But with the addition of cream, cheese and a hit of smokeyness, they are completely irresistible.
+But with the addition of cream, cheese and a hit of smokiness, they are completely irresistible.

 To create these dangerously addictive taters, you will need to fire up your smoker.
 But if you have it out already for the rest of your meal, why not put it to good use!

-There are not too many ingredients needed to make this dish, most of the work lies in chopping the potatoes into ⅛ inch rounds.
-If you have some kind of gadget which can do the chopping for you, even better!
+There are not too many ingredients needed to make this dish, most of the work lies in chopping the potatoes into ⅛ ” rounds.
+If you have some kind of gadget that can do the chopping for you, even better!

 If you are after creamy, carby, cheesy, buttery goodness, you have found the perfect recipe.